bretfolger/bretfolger/README.md

 Hello everyone, I’m Bret Folger

-I recently finished a master's degree at the Bren School at UCSB focusing in Conservation Planning.
+I recently finished a master's degree at UCSB's Bren School with a focus in Conservation Planning.
 I'm interesting in using R and GIS for conservation purposes, whether they be habitat mapping, climate change induced home-range shifts, key stakeholder identification, the list goes on... .
 I've used GIS for more than 6 years and R for 2 and am always learning new things.
 I love spending time outdoors gardening, hiking, diving, swimming, or surfing.
 I am also a big fan of live music - anything that can make me boogie.
 Please reach out